I Am Colombo

 Subjects discussed

-With result, I had to study two languages, Pali and Sanskrit.
-And in the town where I was in Galle, there was nobody at that time that could teach me any of these two languages.
-So I had to manage to find the books, to study them, then sit for the intermediate Sanskrit, Pali, Latin, Italian, four languages.
+With the result, I had to study two languages, Pali and Sanskrit.
+And in the town where I was, in Galle, there was nobody at that time that could teach me any of these two languages.
+So I had to manage to find the books, study them, and then sit for the intermediate examinations — Sanskrit, Pali, Latin, Italian.
+Four languages.

 About this portrait